I’m Michael R Caplan,

 I’ve performed a number of times with Bill Coleman doing his innovative, expressionistic tap dancing, including at Peterborough’s Public Energy and Toronto’s Imperial Pub Backroom.
 And I organized shows with guest performers including Bill, local blues harmonica legend “Cabbagetown” Steve Grant, and contemporary rising stars The Slocan Ramblers and Whitney Rose in their earlier Toronto careers.

 After some years of distance, I “returned to dance” at age 52, studying solo improvisation with Dawne Carleton.
-Dawne then invited me to perform in her work, Ordinary Joy, a series of structured improvisations for four dancers, to live music from the album of that name by The Cluttertones (Quixotic Sounds, Toronto, 2016).
+Dawne then invited me to perform in her work, Ordinary Joy, a series of structured improvisations for four dancers, to live music from the album Ordinary Joy by Toronto’s The Cluttertones (Quixotic Sounds, Toronto, 2016).

 Since 2014, I’ve been presenting essays on contemporary culture at international conferences of the ISPDI, which I’m working into a monograph for publication by House of ShAkE.